 Part 1 of a 3-part article on issues to consider to make high-rise buildings strong and fire safe.

 Tall buildings have special fire safety design issues that are not experienced in other types of structures.
-That is why tall buildings should be equipped with more fire safety features when compared to other types of buildings.
+That is why tall buildings should be equipped with more fire safety features and have an established fire strategy when compared to other types of buildings.
 Currently, as technology and construction methods related to tall building construction change over time, the fire protection engineering community is experiencing newer fire safety issues.
 Typically, these emerging issues come from the demand to build taller, aesthetically pleasing, and environmentally responsible buildings.

 Understanding these emerging fire safety issues in high-rise buildings is the first step both to mitigating damage due to fire, and also preventing the possibility of fire in the first place.